 SSH キーを使用して Git 操作を保護する

-Bitbucket Data Center and Server provides a simple way for users and other systems to connect securely to Bitbucket repositories, using SSH keys, in order to perform Git operations.
+Bitbucket Data Center and Server provides a simple way for user accounts and other systems to connect securely to Bitbucket repositories, using SSH keys, in order to perform Git operations.
 You can:

-- add a personal SSH key to your user account to easily authenticate when performing read operations from your local machine.
+- add a personal key to a Bitbucket user account to allow a developer to easily authenticate when performing read operations from his or her local machine.
 A Bitbucket user can add any number of keys to their account.
 Read more at SSH user keys for personal use.

 Before you can use SSH keys to secure a connection with Bitbucket the following must have already been done: